cse110-sp24-group5/cse110-sp24-group5/README.md

 ### 2. Using the WebApp

-To use our WebApp you can use the following link: https://cse110-sp24-group5.github.io/cse110-sp24-group5/source/html/index.html
+To use our WebApp you can use the following link: https://cse110-sp24-group5.github.io/cse110-sp24-group5/source/html/index.html oe click on out logo

 ### 3. Using the Progressive Web App (PWA)